 Did you know that most banks will freeze your accounts on suspicion of fraud if you try to make a transaction from a country?
 It's one of the more common vacation problems.

 Before departing on that round the world trip, be sure to give your bank a heads up!
-They tend to get suspicious when they see money being withdrawn from an unknown location and will often freeze your account.
+They tend to get suspicious when they see money being withdrawn from an unknown location and will often freeze your bank account.

 Not checking your cell phone plan